OliverRC/resume/index.md

 ## Interests

-I am a bit of a car nut.
+I am a car nut.
 I have always loved cars with an affinity to the Japanese domestic market, although I like all things performance vehicles.
 Currently, I am the proud owner of a modified 2012 Evo X.

-Naturally, computers have always been of significant interest, and I enjoy PC + Console gaming, movies, and series.
+Computers have always been of significant interest and I enjoy PC + Console gaming, movies, and series.
 All things tech make up a considerable part of my interests.
-From audiophile sound systems to networking, home theater setups to server builds, lighting setups, smart-home gear, if it's technology-based, I am probably interested.
+From audiophile sound systems to networking, home theater setups, server builds, lighting setups, smart-home gear, if it's technology-based, I am probably interested.
 Like they say, "all my vices are devices."

 Outside of tech and cars, family life is essential to me, and I adore my partner and young daughter.